 This famed Cathedral was dedicated to St. Fachtnan and built in about 1189 on the site of an early monastery.

-Not only has this picturesque village it's own medieval Cathedral but can also claim the Pope as Bishop.
+Not only has Kilfenora it’s own medieval Cathedral but can also claim the Pope as it’s Bishop.
 (The Cathedral is adjacent to The Burren Centre).